rconradharris/rconradharris.github.com/_posts/2014-09-30-git-send-email-using-gmail-on-a-mac.markdown

 ===============================

-If you're submitting multiple patches to the ML, it's convenient to store the patches in a separate directory so you can email and delete when you're done all at once.
+If you're submitting multiple patches to the ML, it's convenient to store the patches in a separate directory so you can email them all at once.

 To do this, use the `-o` option to `git-format-patch` to specify the output
 directory: